 Alcohol and sleep duration

 There are several factors that predict the fluctuation of my Resting heart rate.
-A lot of them are quite week, but there are two factors that really stand out, these are alcohol use (r=0,526, p<0,001), and sleep duration (r=-,480, p<0.001).
+A lot of them are quite weak, but there are two factors that really stand out; alcohol use (r=0,526, p<0,001), and sleep duration (r=-,480, p<0.001).
 The more alcohol I drink, the higher my RHR is the next day.
 The relation is almost this strong that with every glass of beer, my heart rate is one beat higher the next morning.
 Secondly, sleep duration was a predictor.
-The data showed that less I sleep, the higher my heart rate is in the morning.
-You might think that alcohol use and sleep duration go often go hand in hand; however, my data did not show that.
+The data showed that the less I sleep, the higher my heart rate is in the morning.
+You might think that alcohol use and sleep duration go often go hand in hand; however, my data did not show that (they were not correlated).
 Thus, these two are independent predictors.
-Sleep longer and avoid alcohol is my advice to get a lower resting heart rate.
+Sleeping longer and avoid alcohol is my advice to get a lower resting heart rate.

 Other variables that showed relations with resting heart rate were happiness, loneliness, sociality, and productivity.
 All these relations were very weak (a strength lower than 0.228).
 And these variables are often related to alcohol, and sleep duration.
 Thus, I won’t spend much time on analyzing those.